 Written by: Becky (Miller) Speckhart

 Last weekend I personally made Viola’s Never Fail Pie Crust and Bob Andy Pie.
 First of all, I can honestly say that the recipes truly are just as wonderful as Becky has described.
-The pie crust came together easily, rolled out beautifully, plus it really did feel like play dough!
+The pie crust came together easily, and rolled out beautifully, plus it really did feel like play dough!
 Furthermore, the dough was super forgiving, which is good because I always seem to need that essential element!

 Viola’s recipe for Never Fail Pie Crust is superb, yet uncomplicated!